unic/neba-sample-project/README.md

 This application demonstrates how NEBA can be used to model resources in Sling and use Spring's MVC features for Apache Sling.

 ## What this sample application is _not_
-A ready-to-use CMS / web application.
+A ready-to-use web application.
 It has purely been designed to demonstrate NEBA features.

 ## How to run this application
 1. If you don't have a Sling instance to experiment with, download the Sling 8 Standalone Application from the [official download page](https://sling.apache.org/downloads.cgi).
 Then, run the standalone jar using JDK 8 - this will install and start sling, e.g. with debugging on port 30303 using